MrLesion/customselect/README.md

 style: 'list' / 'dropdown' / 'none' # defaults to 'list'

 observe: true / false # defaults to 'true'

+dropdownEmptyText: '' # defaults to 'Nothing selected'

+dropdownSelectedText: '' # defaults to 'selected'

+dropdownAllSelectedText: '' # defaults to 'All selected'
 ```

 ## License